RohitAmdahl/OfficeLayoutProject/README.md

-# OfficeLayoutProject ------------- Planning / concept
+# OfficeLayoutProject ------ Planning / concept

 ![image (1)](https://github.com/user-attachments/assets/fc926af8-c197-4ed4-afd4-5b261c139ae3)

 Office Layout Management System
-This project is built using .NET C# and models an office building, representing its various rooms and their associated furniture and equipment.
+This project is built using .NET C# and models an office building, representing its various rooms and their associated furniture and equipment/FURNITURE.
 The aim is to manage the objects and interactions within the office environment programmatically.